Domain Park Flats: Construction

 The initial criteria set out by client Lend Lease and contractors Civil & Civic were for the maximum possible number of residential units under Australia's Uniform Building Regulations and a design to take advantage of newly introduced planning and building height laws.
 Negotiations and initial planning ideas were conducted with Boyd and his then practice Grounds, Romberg and Boyd, with Boyd working alone for the remainder of the project.
 The final plan was his creation.

 Access to views was to dominate the planning process.
-Boyd placed the apartments on an east/west axis, to maximise the views of the Botanic Gardens to the north and Port Phillip Bay to the south.
+Boyd placed the apartments on an east–west axis, to maximise the views of the Botanic Gardens to the north and Port Phillip Bay to the south.
 Each main room was to have both north and south views and the block was planned to be narrow enough to accommodate this, with main rooms spanning the width of the block.
 Room height was used to convey a sense of spatial compression and ensure occupants remained aware of the views to the outside world.

 Construction of the basement and garage began in 1959.
 The building was then put on hold, due to a financial downturn in the economy.
 Building work did not resume until a year later.
 The vertical lift towers were built first using slip forming, and then used to transport materials for the construction of the remainder of the building.

 Reception and criticism

 The building was completed in 1962 and initial reception was mixed.
 Criticism was aimed at the building's visibility from the Botanic Gardens, with some local residents starting an association to oppose further high rises along the park front.
 Sales were slow at first and, although it later developed waiting lists, this is thought to have negatively affected the relationship between Boyd and his client.

-The artist and critic Arnold Shore criticised the two lift towers as: "monstrous excrescences".
+The artist and critic for The Age Arnold Shore criticised the two lift towers as: "monstrous excrescences".
 Boyd replied: "It is, of course, the convention in conventional buildings to clothe structure as if it were as rude as the nude human body, while the exposing of air-conditioning ducts and such equipment is considered positively pornographic.
 Yet to most serious architects, the idea of covering important elements of the system which makes the building stable and workable is objectionable".